 There’s more to Europe’s natural side than mountains.
 Le Grand Canyon du Verdon is France’s answer to the Grand Canyon.
 The scenery is dramatic, with overpowering slabs of white and salmon-colored limestone plunging impossible distances to the snaking Verdon River far below.
 The canyon is best seen by driving along its left bank, though adventurous travelers can hike down into the canyon.

-Perhaps my favorite place to commune with nature is in Italy's Cinque Terre.
+Perhaps my favorite place to commune with nature is in Italy’s Cinque Terre.
 The five towns that make up the Cinque Terre are strung together by a series of trails that form a national park.
-Hiking these trails — a seven-mile, five-hour journey — is one of the most exhilarating experiences.
+Hiking these trails — a seven-mile, five-hour journey — is one of the most exhilarating experiences you can have in Europe.
 Take it slow...smell the cactus flowers and herbs, listen to birds, and enjoy spectacular vistas on all sides.

-Still, my spirits lifted as I hiked among the vineyards and olive groves, views of Vernazza's castle in the distance and thinking of my post-hike reward — a dinner of seafood and white wine followed by a quiet sit on the harborfront.
-The Cinque Terre is still my favorite stretch of Mediterranean coastline, and its beauty can't be marred, even by government corruption.
+My spirits lifted as I hiked among the vineyards and olive groves, views of Vernazza’s castle in the distance and thinking of my post-hike reward — a dinner of seafood and white wine followed by a quiet sit on the harborfront.

 People often say they need a vacation to recover from their European vacation.
 But if you take a few days to slow down and explore Europe’s natural wonders, you may come home relaxed and revitalized.